 Exploratory project PRIONDIFF (2021 - 2023)

-Prion diseases: modelling the of dissemination and neuroinvasion
+Prion diseases: modelling the process of dissemination and neuroinvasion

 The prion paradigm unifies a number of age-related, devastating neurodegenerative pathologies.
 The PrionDif project seeks to develop a multi-scale mechanistic model accounting for the spatiotemporal dynamic of prion spreading within the brain.
 This approach will allow the identification of key processes to enable therapeutic advances and promote early diagnosis.